cwensel/cascading/cascading-hadoop2-tez/README.md

 ## Notes and Known Issues

 Some notes and issues with running Cascading on Apache Tez.
 JIRA issues will be noted when created.

+* Tez 0.7.0 is unstable causing both random hangs in tests, and the default sorter fails on large partitions, see TEZ-2475 & TEZ-2505

 * YARN timeline server (ATS) is required for task level counters, this will be required when Driven is supported.